 |2D Graphics Mark||419.2||389.6||326|

 Super Pi calculated to 1M

-Yes, we know how faulty the Super Pi benchmark is (it’s not multithreaded), but people still like to know the score!
-The Intel Core i7-3610QM calculated Pi to one million digits of accuracy in 11 seconds.
-Not bad!
-The Intel Core i5-2410m powered processor in my X220 takes 15 seconds for that calculation, so you’re looking at 25% processor speed improvement in single threaded mode, for a program that can utilize multiple cores the speed improvements are even great.
+Yeah, we know how flawed (it’s not multithreaded) the Super Pi benchmark is but people still want to know the score!
+In 11 seconds, the Intel Core i7-3610QM calculated Pi to an accuracy of one million digits.
+Uh, not bad!
+For that calculation, the Intel Core i5-2410m powered processor in my X220 takes 15 seconds, so you’re looking at a 25 percent increase in processor speed in single-threaded mode, for a program that can use multiple cores, the speed improvements are even great.

 3DMark Vantage – Measures 3D graphics performance

 |Lenovo IdeaPad Y480 (Intel Core i7-3610QM, NVIDIA 640M LE, 8GB RAM, 5400RPM HD)||5,587|

 |HP Envy 17-3000, Intel Core i7-2670QM, AMD 7690M, 6GB RAM, 7200RPM HD||6,970|

 |Dell XPS 17 (Core i5-2410m 2.30GHz, Nvidia 550m, 6GB RAM, HD 7200RPM)||4,747|